nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration.md

 1. A user with Manage everything right [invite](#inviting-users) one or several persons to access a workspace (or another type of space).
 2. The administrators of the application [review this invitation](#managing-pending-invitations) and approve or reject it.
-3. If the invitation has been accepted by the administrators, an email is sent the invited user(s) so he validates his invitation.
+3. If the invitation has been approved by the administrators, an email is sent the invited user(s) so he validates his invitation.
     If the invitation has been rejected, it is canceled.

 ### {{> anchor 'inviting-users'}}Inviting Users